Romania minister prepares decree to quash graft cases

-BUCHAREST, Romania (AP) — Romania’s justice minister says he’s prepared an emergency decree that could quash hundreds of corruption cases involving the country’s most senior officials.
+BUCHAREST, Romania (AP) — Romania’s justice minister said Monday that he has prepared an emergency decree that could quash hundreds of corruption cases involving the country’s most senior officials.

-Justice Minister Tudorel Toader is to meet Monday with Prime Minister Viorica Dancila to discuss the ordinance.
-It could lead to trials and verdicts being suspended and retrials, including in the case of Liviu Dragnea, chairman of the ruling Social Democrats, who’s twice been convicted.
+Justice Minister Tudorel Toader is to meet later in the day with Prime Minister Viorica Dancila to discuss the ordinance.
+It could lead to the suspension of trials and verdicts as well as retrials, including in the case of Liviu Dragnea, chairman of the ruling Social Democrats, who’s twice been convicted but denies wrongdoing.

+The convictions bar him from being prime minister, although he effectively controls the government.

+Anti-corruption groups say they’ll protest if the prime minister passes the ordinance, which critics say would be a setback for democracy and weaken efforts to fight high-level graft.

 Most Read Nation & World Stories